333Kenji/StudentSuccess-LinReg/readme.md

 # Linear Regression: Student Success Data

+### About
-The purpose of this project is to expand intuition in the processing and analysis of data for a simple linear regression problem.
+The purpose and scope of this project is to expand intuition in the processing and analysis of data for a simple linear regression problem.

-## Authors
+#
+### Author

 - Kenji Alford [Git](https://www.github.com/333kenji)

+---
+???
+Linky
+The notebook(s) for this project can be found [here](https://github.com/333Kenji/StudentSuccess-LinReg/tree/main/Notebooks)
 <!-- TABLE OF CONTENTS -->
 <details>

   <summary>Table of Contents</summary>
   <ol>
     <li>
-      <a href="#about-the-project">About The Project</a>
+      <a href="#motivations">Motivations</a>
       <ul>
         <li><a href="#built-with">Built With</a></li>
       </ul>